 We are located on an acreage about 25 minutes northeast of the Calgary International Airport and can be reached by any regular taxi service.
 For a discounted rate you can book a ride with Diamond Taxis by letting them know you are one of our customers.
-Cost with them to or from the airport will be $50.

 Our insurance includes collision coverage and up to 2 Million in third party liability for anything that may happen while the campervan rental is in your care.
 Your bond represents your maximum liability – ie. Bond of $2000 = you would cover a maximum of $2000 in damages if it occurs to the campervan while it is rented out to you.